Cruella (film)

-Cruella is a 2021 American crime comedy film based on the character Cruella de Vil from Dodie Smith's 1956 novel The Hundred and One Dalmatians.
-The film was directed by Craig Gillespie with a screenplay by Dana Fox and Tony McNamara, from a story by Aline Brosh McKenna, Kelly Marcel, and Steve Zissis.
-It is the third live-action adaptation in the 101 Dalmatians franchise, and serves as a reboot and an alternate origin story for the title character.
-Emma Stone stars as the title character, with Emma Thompson, Joel Fry, Paul Walter Hauser, Emily Beecham, Kirby Howell-Baptiste, and Mark Strong in supporting roles.
-Set in London during the punk rock movement of the 1970s, the film revolves around Estella Miller, an aspiring fashion designer, as she explores the path that leads her to become a notorious up-and-coming fashion designer known as Cruella de Vil.
+Cruella is a 2021 American crime comedy film directed by Craig Gillespie from a screenplay by Dana Fox and Tony McNamara, and a story by Aline Brosh McKenna, Kelly Marcel, and Steve Zissis.
+Produced by Walt Disney Pictures, Marc Platt Productions, and Gunn Films, it is based on Dodie Smith's 1956 novel The Hundred and One Dalmatians, serving as a backstory and an alternative origin story for its antagonist, Cruella de Vil.
+It is also the third live-action adaptation in the 101 Dalmatians franchise.
+The film stars Emma Stone as the title character, with Emma Thompson, Joel Fry, Paul Walter Hauser, Emily Beecham, Kirby Howell-Baptiste, and Mark Strong in supporting roles.
+Set in London during the punk rock movement of the 1970s, the film follows Estella Miller, an aspiring fashion designer, as she explores the path that leads her to become a notorious up-and-coming fashion designer known as Cruella de Vil.

-In 2013, Walt Disney Pictures announced the film's development with Andrew Gunn as a producer.
+In 2013, Disney announced the film's development with Andrew Gunn as a producer.
 Stone was cast in 2016 and also serves as an executive producer on the film alongside Glenn Close, who portrayed Cruella in the previous live-action adaptations, 101 Dalmatians (1996) and 102 Dalmatians (2000).
-Principal photography took place in England between August and November 2019.
+Principal photography took place in England between August and November 2019 with a $100 million budget.

-Cruella premiered in Los Angeles on May 18, 2021, in the first major red carpet event since the COVID-19 pandemic began, and was released in the United States theatrically and simultaneously available on Disney+ with its Premier Access feature on May 28.
-The film received generally positive reviews, with critics praising the performances of the cast (particularly those of Stone, Thompson, and Hauser), Gillespie's direction, visual style, costume design, production values, and soundtrack, with criticism aimed at its screenplay.
-It grossed over $233 million worldwide.
+Cruella premiered in Los Angeles on May 18, 2021, in the first major red carpet event since the COVID-19 pandemic began.
+It was released in the United States theatrically by Walt Disney Studios Motion Pictures and simultaneously available on Disney+ with its Premier Access feature on May 28, to generally positive reviews from critics and grossed over $233 million worldwide.
 The film earned two nominations at the 94th Academy Awards, including Best Makeup and Hairstyling, winning Best Costume Design.
-It was also nominated in the former category and won in the latter at the 27th Critics' Choice Awards and 75th British Academy Film Awards while Stone was nominated for Best Actress in a Motion Picture – Comedy or Musical at the 79th Golden Globe Awards.
-A sequel is in development, with Stone set to reprise her titular role.
+It was also nominated in the former category and won in the latter at the 27th Critics' Choice Awards and 75th British Academy Film Awards, while Stone was nominated for Best Actress in a Motion Picture – Musical or Comedy at the 79th Golden Globe Awards.
+A sequel is in development, with Stone set to reprise her role.

 Plot

-In 1964 England, Estella is a creative child with a talent for fashion, but is ostracized for her black and white hair and develops a nefarious streak.
-Her mother, Catherine, decides to move them to London, stopping at a party at a mysterious mansion called Hellman Hall on the Suffolk coast to ask the host for money.
-Sneaking inside, Estella loses her mother’s necklace while being chased by the host's ferocious Dalmatian dogs, which push Catherine off a cliffside balcony to her death.
+In 1964 England, Estella Miller is a creative child with a talent for fashion, but is ostracized for her black and white hair.
+She develops a nefarious streak, so her mother, Catherine, nicknames her "Cruella" and encourages her to be nicer.
+After Estella is expelled from school, Catherine decides to move them to London, stopping at a party at Hellman Hall, a mansion on the Suffolk coast to ask the host for money.
+Sneaking inside, Estella loses her mother's necklace while being chased by the host's Dalmatian dogs, which push Catherine off a cliffside balcony to her death.
 Orphaned, Estella runs away to London and befriends street urchins Jasper and Horace.